Last Updated: July 20, 2021

 As the source points out, 63% of people who did research on your company today will not make a purchasing decision in three months’ time.
 Your leads may reach out to you, but a buying decision will come only after you establish a connection with them and build trust.

-22. In-person meetings, email, and content marketing are the top three lead nurturing strategies.
+25. Email marketing, retargeting, and personalization are the top lead nurturing strategies.

 The study from Ascend2 confirmed what the vast majority of marketers already know – email marketing is an effective lead generation channel, and an even better lead nurturing channel.
 Based on Ascend2’s lead nurturing statistics, email marketing is the top tool for lead nurturing, whereas content marketing and social media marketing rank second and third respectively.